lino-framework/book/docs/admin/appy_templates.rst

     Render the template named `template_name` using Jinja.
     The template is supposed to produce HTML markup.

-    I `template_name` contains no dot, then the default filename extension `.body.html` is added.
+    If `template_name` contains no dot, then the default filename extension :file:`.body.html` is added.

 .. function:: restify(s)

     Render a string `s` which contains reStructuredText markup.

     The string is first passed to
     :func:`lino.utils.restify.restify` to convert it to XHTML,
-    then to `appy.pod`'s built in `xhtml` function.
+    then to `appy.pod`'s built-in :func:`xhtml` function.
     Without this, users would have to write each time something like::

         do text
         from xhtml(restify(self.body).encode('utf-8'))

 .. function:: html(html)

     Render a string that is in HTML (not XHTML).

 .. function:: ehtml(e)

     Render an ElementTree node
     (generated using :mod:`etgen.html`)
     into this document.
     This is done by passing it to :mod:`lino.utils.html2odf`.

 .. function:: table(ar, column_names=None)`